coolwolf/restapilogger/README.md

+---
-## IMPORTANT NOTE ##
+## !!!
+IMPORTANT NOTE ##
-Enabling this code does not launch browser with VsCode on OsX Visual Studio and JetBrains Rider are launching browser correctly
+Enabling this code does not launch browser with VsCode on OsX.

+Visual Studio and JetBrains Rider are launching browser correctly.
+---

 # restapilogger
 NetCore Rest Api Logger